colinlmcdonald/salty/README.md

 have several models, each with 1 or more surfboards associated with it.
 Any surfboards that were one-offs would nevertheless get their own surfboard model.

 A surfboard model would have a `name` and a `description` at least.
-When displaying

-In terms of rendering this information to the user, we'd